 #9 Place additional information in the footer

-Closing out the topic of e-commerce homepage best practices, let’s discuss what additional information can be placed in the footer.
+Closing out the topic of ecommerce homepage best practices, let’s discuss what additional information can be placed in the footer.
 Since most visitors aren’t going to scroll all the way to the end of your homepage, you get to have a little more creative freedom.
-If you’ve ever seen e-commerce website footers, then you know how different they can be.
+If you’ve ever seen ecommerce website footers, then you know how different they can be.

 As a rule of thumb, what should be in your footer is what’s missing from your header.
 For instance: